 then

-However it still holds that
+However, it still holds that

 with $C$ not depending on $t$.
-Moreover it is evident from \call{eq:etA} that $e^{tA}$ maps $\sL^p$ into $\sL^p$, $\sD$ into $\sD$ and $\aC$ into $\aC$, but it maps $\sC$ into $\sD_{-t}$ because an element of $\sC$ is essentially a continuous function with a unique discontinuity at its endpoint, and the semigroup just shifts that discontinuity.
-In particular this happens for elements of $\bR^d\times\{0\}$.\\ Consider the stochastic convolution
+Moreover, it is evident from (\ref {eqetA}) that $e^{tA}$ maps $\sL^p$ into $\sL^p$, $\sD$ into $\sD$ and $\aC$ into $\aC$, but it maps $\sC$ into $\sD_{-t}$ because an element of $\sC$ is essentially a continuous function with a unique discontinuity at its endpoint, and the semigroup just shifts that discontinuity.
+In particular this happens for elements of $\bR^d\times \{0\}$.